Planet – The environment we depend on

-- At one of our production sites, we have switched to 100 percent green energy.
+- At two of our production sites, we have switched to 100 percent renewable electricity.

 - We have carried out a full environmental impact assessment and greenhouse gas inventory for all our operational activities and across our supplier base.

-- On this basis, we are building a roadmap to become more sustainable.
+- On this basis, we are embedding our #Planet Roadmap to become more sustainable.
 This involves engaging all our employees to take responsibility for our impact on the environment, use resources sustainably and avoid waste.

 Zero waste to landfill

 In 2020, we set ourselves the ambitious goal of sending zero waste from our manufacturing facilities to landfill.
 Just one year later, we achieved that goal.
 By separating waste in the production area, raising awareness and exploring new ideas, we now reduce, reuse and recycle more waste.
-The remaining waste which cannot practically be recycled is sent for incineration.Find out more: Grünenthal’s manufacturing sites now send zero waste to landfill
+The remaining waste that cannot efficiently be recycled is sent for incineration.Discover more: Grünenthal’s manufacturing sites now send zero waste to landfill

 Switching to green energy